ImLucasBrown/ImLucasBrown.github.io/index.md

 | [Home](index.md) | [Resume](resume.md) | [About](about.md) | [Blog](blog.md) | [Contact](contact.md) |
 | --- | --- | --- | --- | --- |

 Hi there!
-I’m a Rigging/Technical artist with experience developing rigs, pipeline tools, and motion capture workflows for games and animation.
-Knowledgeable in various rigging techniques, animation, pipeline structures, yielding reliable and repeatable results.
-Motivated and excited to work with animators and programmers to bring characters to life.
+I’m a Pipeline TD/Technical artist with experience in full stack Python development, pipeline backend/tools, rigging, Pixar USD, and motion capture for animation and games.
+I'm committed to expandable and easily deployable systems.
+I even write docstrings and unittests!
+Motivated and excited to work with supervisors, artists, and programmers to create a well oiled, easy to use, CG pipeline.

 ## <a href="https://vimeo.com/319548283" target="_blank">Reel</a>